Creatorpravin/JavaScriptGrammar/Evaluation2/algorithm_pseudocode.md

 step 10: call the prime function with parameter start and end.display the prime number start to end are:.

-step 11: display this is not number.go to step 12.
+step 11: display this value not accepted.go to step 12.

 step 12: stop
 ### Pseudocode: